 - Foreign Bank Account Report (FBAR): US citizens are required to submit a Foreign Bank Account Report (FBAR) to the US Treasury each year for foreign bank accounts or "foreign financial accounts" with a total value of $ 10,000.

 The US imposes severe penalties on individuals and institutions that do not meet AML requirements or intentionally neglect them.
-Any person who intentionally violates BSA regulations is sentenced to 250,000 USD or up to 5 years in prison in America.
+Any person who intentionally violates BSA laws is sentenced to 250,000 USD or up to 5 years in prison in America.

 Comply with AML Laws with Sanction Scanner

-We have explained to you three major AML laws that you have to follow and comply with AML.
-However, there are many local AML regulations and AML laws in the world.
-Although these AML laws and regulations are generally common structures, there are changes from region to region due to their risk structures.
-Sanction Scanner helps companies comply with global and local AML laws and protects them from various heavy penalties.
+We have explained to you three major laws that you have to follow and comply with AML.
+However, there are many local regulations and Anti-Money Laundering laws in the world.
+Although these AML laws, regulations, and requirements are generally common structures, there are changes from region to region due to their risk structures.
+Sanction Scanner helps companies comply with global and local laws and protects them from various heavy penalties.
 Sanction Scanner meets your AML controls required from end to end.
-You can contact us to meet your needs regarding AML compliance.
+You can contact us to meet your needs regarding compliance.